 - Take a Yoga class or a Barre class

 - Read a book (for pleasure, not work!)

 - Lock your cell phone in a drawer for an hour each day

 There are plenty of choices to help slow down the pace of the internal race we’re running, even if for just a little while.
 If you’d like to slow down the pace, contact a member of our team about how our Errands services can help you.

-Editor’s Note: This post was originally published in May 2016 and has been updated for accuracy and comprehensiveness
+Editor’s Note: This post was originally published in May 2016 and has been updated in March 2021 for accuracy and comprehensiveness